dotnet/runtime/docs/design/features/DynamicPgo.md

 If used in a control flow context, these would feed values into profile synthesis, or additional `{eij}` into blended/hedged profile modes, if we also have actual profile feedback.

 ### Contextual Profiling
-<a href="context"></a>
+<a name="context"></a>

 As noted above we sometimes may want to profile dependent aspects of program behavior.
 Assuming B and C call A, we could for instance keep separate counts for A called by B and A called by C. Since we expect callee behavior to be (to some extent) caller dependent, this potentially gives us a more precise picture.

 More simply, we may want to track context-dependent behavior of a block we know we are likely to duplicate based on flow.
-The common example here is the loop exit test for a `for loop` or `while loop`; frontend compilers will typically just include one such copy of this test block, but we commonly will duplicate the test block to create guarded `do-while` loops so we know loop bodies will execute at least one iteration (so we can do loop invariant code hosting, etc).
+The common example here is the loop exit test for a `for loop` or `while loop`; frontend compilers will typically just include one such copy of this test block, but we commonly will duplicate the test block to create guarded `do-while` loops so we know loop bodies will execute at least one iteration (so we can do loop invariant code hoisting, etc).
 The key here is that we have a "critical block" in the flow graph, one with two incoming and two outgoing edges.
 For critical blocks a custom instrumentation scheme can track the outgoing edge probability based on which incoming edge was taken.

 Another example in this category is profiling to detect inherently unpredictable branches (to enable profitable use of `cmov` and similar instructions).
 A flat profile can identify potentially unpredictable branches; these are blocks with two successors where the successor probabilities are close to .50/.50.
 But that's not sufficient; the branch behavior may still be predictable by hardware.
 So a more sophisticated probing scheme is needed, one that keeps track of the recent history of the branch.